ecoruh/skein/README.md

 node.js add-on for skein hash functions

 ## Status
-This version of skein add-on is under development and not worth to install.
+This version of skein add-on is under development and incomplete.
+The functions currently implemented for OS X and Windows platforms are described below.
 There will be an MVP (Minimal Viable Product) soon which will be built for OS X and Windows.
 Linux and Raspbian support will follow.
 Stay tuned.

 ## What is Skein?
 Skein is a family of cryptographic hash functions.
 Skein’s design combines speed, security, simplicity, and a great deal of flexibility in a modular package that is easy to analyze  [1]